frankshearar/Home/Centrally-managing-NuGet-packages.md

   * NuGet `restore` action, by default, will always resolve the dependencies using the lock file.
     * It will check if a referenced package (`PackageReference` in the project file) is already present in the `packages.props` file as well as the `packages.lock,json` file.
 If not, it errors out.
     * It will check if the version specified in `packages.props` match with `packages.lock.json`.
 If not, it errors out.
     * The lock file contains the integrity data (SHA) for each of the packages listed in it.
 Restore does a post step to validate the integrity of the packages.
 It errors out if the integrity check fails.
-This option to include integrity will be configurable using a MSBuild property.
+This option to include integrity will be configurable using a MSBuild/NuGet property.
   * NuGet `restore -update-lock-file` action will be able to recompute dependencies and overwrite the lock file.
 A similar experience on VS will be available.
+  * NuGet install/update actions will modify the lock file if it modifies `packages.props` file.

 ### Details - Centrally managing package versions